After unsuccesfully suing the Toronto Blue Jays in Oct. 2015, morale at Blimp Rock Enterprises was at an all time low.

 ROBYN LETSON, bass player extroadinaire, had an a-ha moment "what if you could stream the record in the shower!?"

-The band spent the remaining 14 hours of the meeting penning this statment:
+The band spent the remaining 14 hours of the meeting penning the following statement:

 Inside each bar is a laminated download code.
 Now you will be able to stream our music, literally, in the shower.

-With typical hygiene habits, we're hoping it could take weeks to reach the tunes.
+With typical hygiene habits, we're hoping it could take weeks to reach the music

 Which is exactly what we're going for.